davidosomething/dotfiles/README.md

   `/etc/xdg/autostart/user-dirs-update-gtk.desktop`.
 - Install and use [Fira (Fura) Mono for Powerline] font (install to `${XDG_DATA_HOME}/fonts` on \*nix)
-- Install zsh and change default shell to it (ensure listed in `/etc/shells`) and restart shell (zplug will self-install)
+- Install ZSH and set it as the default (make sure it is available in `/etc/shells`); restart the terminal and zplug will self-install
-- See OS specific notes in [mac/README.md](mac/README.md) and for linux [linux/README.md](linux/README.md) and [linux/arch.md](linux/arch.md)
+- See OS specific notes in [mac/README.md](mac/README.md) and [linux/README.md](linux/README.md) and [linux/arch.md](linux/arch.md)
 - Chrome extensions I use are listed in [chromium/README.md](chromium/README.md)